Quasi-two-layer morphodynamic model for bedload-dominated problems: bed slope-induced morphological diffusion: The model

-We idealise the water-sediment mixture as being divided into two layers: the lower concerned with bedload transport, and the upper representing sediment in suspension.
-The water-sediment mixture is assumed to be an incompressible continuum, with each layer experiencing zero vertical acceleration such that the flow is hydrostatic and essentially two-dimensional, being predominantly in the horizontal plane.
-Uniform sediment size is considered.
-This paper deals solely with the 1D version of the model.
-Uniform horizontal velocities ($u$) and sediment concentrations ($c$) are assumed within each of the two layers (see Figure \ref{fig_vertical_structure}); these velocities and concentrations can vary both in time and space.
-The bedload layer is treated as having constant, arbitrary, vanishing thickness and variable density.
-This permits simulation of the, often ambiguously defined, bedload layer as a near-bed transport zone, whose sediment density can vary from zero for no sediment transport, to a maximum or saturation value.
-The interface dividing the lower and upper layers is treated as an imaginary line rather than as a sharp physical interface or discontinuity in density.
-The present model is referred to as a Quasi-2-Layer (Q2L) model, in order to distinguish it from typical 2-Layer models representing a stratified flow consisting of two layers with different but constant, homogeneous densities \citep[e.g.][]{Fraccarollo2002, Spinewine2005, Zech2008}, where the interface between layers does correspond to a physical discontinuity in average denstities. \\ \\ The model is intended to simulate three different modes of transport:
+A Cartesian frame of reference $(x,z)$ is adopted, where $x$ and $z$ are the streamwise and vertical coordinates, respectively (the transverse coordinate is not considered in this paper); and time is denoted by $t$.
+The water-sediment mixture is divided into two layers: the lower concerned with bedload transport, and the upper representing sediment in suspension.
+Although the model is primarily designed to deal with bedload transport, relaxation of the assumption --- common to most 2-layer models --- of an upper water layer, allows suspended load to be considered at dilute concentrations.
+The water-sediment mixture is assumed to be an incompressible continuum, with each layer experiencing zero vertical acceleration so that the flow is hydrostatic and parallel to the mean bed.
+As with most models for hydrostatic flows, we assume a small bed slope and refer to the flow parallel to the bed as being `horizontal' --- non-negligible bed slopes and their influence on morphological evolution are treated in detail in \S \ref{sec:bedslope}.
+A single sediment size and uniform bed porosity are considered.
+In each layer, the horizontal velocity, $u(x,t)$, and sediment concentration, $c(x,t)$, are assumed uniform with depth (see Figure \ref{fig_vertical_structure}), but varying in the streamwise direction and time.
+The bedload layer is assumed to have constant, arbitrary, vanishing thickness and variable density.
+This permits simulation of the (often ambiguously defined) bedload layer as a near-bed transport zone, whose sediment concentration can vary from zero for no sediment transport, to a maximum or saturation value.
+While typical 2-Layer models \cite[e.g.][]{Fraccarollo2002, Spinewine2005, Zech2008} aim to track the evolution of an interface dividing two layers with different but homogeneous densities (usually those of water and water-sediment mixture), in the present model such an interface is instead thought of as an imaginary line whose sole role is to delimit the near-bed region; in other words, it sets a tracking volume near the bed.
+The idea behind this assumption is to translate into the mathematical model the inherent ambiguity in the distinction between different modes of transport by fixing an arbitrary, near-bed layer concerned with bedload, and to compensate for this arguably restricting condition by relaxing the assumption of an upper layer composed of clear water (i.e. allow sediment to enter the upper layer).
+This key feature distinguishes the present model from other 2-Layer models, which is why we refer to it as a Quasi-2-Layer (Q2L) model.